andycranston/syncdir/README.md

 source then the rsync command is an excellent option.

-The syncdir expect script was written for a specific usage case of editing (and possibly compiling) source code on one system and having the update source and recompiled code ready for execution on a remote system within seconds.
+The syncdir expect script was written for a specific usage case of editing (and possibly compiling) source code on one system and having the updated source and recompiled code ready for execution on a remote system within seconds.
 This is handy when the remote system, for example, does not have a compiler installed and installing the compiler on the remote system is not possible (e.g. no root/sudo like access is available on the remote system).

 ----------------
 End of README.md